-- Five NHS trusts are working with Virginia Mason Institute (VMI) to develop a ‘lean’ culture of continuous improvement which puts patients first.
+- Five NHS trusts worked with Virginia Mason Institute (VMI) to develop a ‘lean’ culture of continuous improvement which puts patients first.

-- The evaluation is being carried out by Warwick Business School and started in early 2018.
-It is led by Dr Nicola Burgess and Professor Graeme Currie.
-The research will be completed in spring 2021 when a final report will be released.
+- The evaluation was carried out by Warwick Business School and started in early 2018.
+It was led by Dr Nicola Burgess and Professor Graeme Currie.
+The research was completed in 2021 and published in 2022.

-The essential challenge for the NHS – to improve quality within the resources available – is becoming increasingly complex as demand increases in financially constrained times.
-It is in this context that in July 2015, the Secretary of State for Health announced the partnership between VMI and five NHS trusts, as part of a broader ambition for the NHS to become the world’s largest learning organisation.
+An essential challenge for the NHS – to improve quality within the resources available – is becoming increasingly complex as demand increases in financially constrained times.
+Within this context in July 2015, the Secretary of State for Health announced the partnership between VMI and five NHS trusts, as part of a broader ambition for the NHS to become the world’s largest learning organisation.

-The aim of the partnership is to develop a localised version of the Virginia Mason Production System, based upon ‘lean’ principles in each of the trusts.
-The objective is to imbed and sustain a culture of continuous improvement capability within each of these five trusts and the NHS more broadly.
+The aim of the partnership was to develop a localised version of the Virginia Mason Production System, based upon ‘lean’ principles in each of the trusts.
+The objective was to embed and sustain a culture of continuous improvement capability within each of these five trusts and the NHS more broadly.

-A team of researchers at Warwick Business School will examine the impact of the VMI partnership on each trust across the duration of the five-year partnership.
-Adopting a contextualist and processual approach to the study of ‘changing’, the evaluation incorporates novel methods of data collection and analysis to evidence the impact of the partnership.
+A team of researchers at Warwick Business School examined the impact of the VMI partnership on each trust across the duration of the five-year partnership.
+Adopting a contextualist and processual approach to the study of ‘changing’, the evaluation incorporated novel methods of data collection and analysis to evidence the impact of the partnership.

 - evidence impact in terms of improving quality and efficiency of service delivery